opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 - where
 - year

 ## Select clause

-The select clause can be used in records search APIs as the parameter select.
-Its goal is to allow you to choose the fields that will be returned for each row, transform them using arithmetic, rename them, add computed virtual fields, include or exclude fields based on a pattern.
+The select clause can be used in records search APIs as the parameter `select`.

+The select clause allows to:
+- allow to choose the fields that will be returned for each row
+- transform fields using arithmetic
+- rename fields
+- add computed virtual fields to fields
+- include or exclude fields based on a pattern

 A select clause is composed of a single select expression or a list of comma-separated expressions.

 A select expression can be:

  - a field literal
  - an include/exclude function
  - an arithmetic expression
  - an aggregation function

- Except include/exclude function, a select expression can define a label with the keyword `AS`.
+ Except for the include/exclude function, a select expression can define a label with the keyword `AS`.
 This label will be used in the output of the API as `key` for the select expression result.

 <div class=“clearfix”></div>
 ### Select field literal